Billy Strachan: Racial advisor to the RAF

 Many Caribbean men who had travelled to Britain to join the RAF found themselves being given lowly jobs despite wanting to fight the Nazis.
 Racial tensions arose in RAF bases between black and white personnel.
 On the recommendation of political writer Una Marson and cricketer Learie Constantine, both of whom advised the British government on black racial issues, the Royal Air Force dispatched experienced Afro-Caribbean officers to investigate racial problems in RAF installations.
-Strachan, now a Flight Lieutenant at the age of 23, was sent to an RAF base in Bedfordshire to investigate racial tensions between black and white military personnel.
+Strachan, having been promoted to war-substantive flight lieutenant on 23 January 1944, was sent to an RAF base in Bedfordshire to investigate racial tensions between black and white military personnel.
 During his time at the Bedfordshire RAF base, a riot broke out in the canteen between black and white servicemen.
 He ordered them all to stop fighting and most of the personnel obeyed except for two white men, who advanced towards him.
 Strachan then ordered a white corporal to arrest the two approaching men, which the corporal did, giving a great boost of morale to the black RAF personnel on the base.
 Strachan considered this incident an important moment in his life.

-At the request of Una Marson, whose ideas on race and politics exerted substantial influence Strachan's worldview, he was made an RAF liaison officer charged with investigating incidents of racial discrimination within the RAF.
+On 11 June 1945, a month after the war in Europe had ended, Strachan was transferred to the Administrative & Special Duties branch of the RAF.
+At the request of Una Marson, whose ideas on race and politics exerted substantial influence on Strachan's worldview, he was made an RAF liaison officer charged with investigating incidents of racial discrimination within the RAF.
 During this time, he once sat as a member of courts-martial, and in incidents he worked as an advocate on behalf of black servicemen – experiences that his biographer, David Horsley, theorised inspired Strachan's future career in law.
 Another influential moment for him during his time in the RAF was when a fellow Caribbean RAF member gave him a copy of Capitalism and Slavery, written by Eric Williams.

 Summary of Strachan's wartime achievements

 Strachan rose to the rank of flight lieutenant within the RAF, a rare achievement for a black person in 1940s Britain.
 He completed 33 missions against Nazi Germany when statistically most bomber crew did not survive their (30 operation) tours.
 During his career, he took part in missions over the skies of Auxerre, Rotterdam, the Ruhr, and Berlin, among many other locations throughout Europe.
 His rise within the ranks of the RAF earned him a personal servant known as a "batman".
 His batman had previously been the servant of the British King George VI.
 Once, while stationed in Yorkshire near Hull, Strachan visited a dentist in an underground surgery, returning to the surface to find that all the buildings above ground had been destroyed by bombs.

 By the end of his military career, Strachan had served with both 99 Squadron and 101 Squadron as an air gunner/wireless operator, before becoming a pilot in 156 Squadron a squadron of the elite Pathfinder Force.
-Strachan was demobilised from the RAF in 1946.
+Strachan was demobilised on 30 October 1946 with the rank of flight lieutenant.